NikhilSDate/FastGDPJEI/readme.md

     display_interpretation(img, interpretation, lines, circles)
     ```

-You can find more information on how to use the results of the `parse_diagram` method below
+You can find more information on how to use the results of the `parse_diagram` method below.

 Note that FastGDP does not give good results if the diagram image is either very small or very large.
-The best results are obtained when the width and height of the image are between 150 and 350 pixels
+The best results are obtained when the width and height of the image are between 150 and 350 pixels.

 ### How to use the results of `parse_diagram`
 `parse_diagram` returns a tuple `(interpretation, lines, circles)`.